bbauska/JS-CellarDoor/README.md

 The function should return a boolean indicating whether the binary tree is a valid binary search tree (BST).

 You want to check ALL subtrees, not just the right and left of the root node.
 I would suggest creating a helper function to call recursively that takes in a `min` and `max` value.
 Make sure that anything on the left of the node is less than the max (parent node) and anything on the right is more than the min (parent node).

-### Binary Tree Node
+<h3>Binary Tree Node</h3>

 Here's the definition of the binary tree node: